naheedmk/chaostoolkit-cf-blocker/README.md

 service-whitelist:
  - logger
 ```

+## Usage
+There are two ways you can use this app-blocking script.
+The first is the CLI which will allow you to manually block a
+services or applications and then unblock them at your leisure.
+The second is through the `actions` and `probes` which
+should be called by Chaos Toolkit.
+(Chaos Toolkit should **never** call the CLI interface).

+Presently, the CLI and Chaos Toolkit interfaces are not directly compatible due to the added filtering options in the
+Chaos Toolkit version and the anticipated support for this being run as a service.
+Eventually the Chaos Toolkit
+interface will save to a database what was attacked as the CLI currently saves to a JSON file.
+Until that time, the
+CLI interface is stateful saving to the targeted file and the Chaos Toolkit interface is stateless re-querying each
+time for hosts and services.
+As we have yet to observe Cloud Foundry or moving application containers, this *should* not
+be an issue.

 ### AppBlocker Chaos Toolkit Interface
 If you have not installed the `cfblocker` package, then make sure you run Chaos Toolkit from this directory (the root of